Site Plan and Install - Measuring and Planning your proposed Papa Pump Site

 Measure/estimate the height of your potential Supply Head.
-This is the height between your water source and the where you can position your pump.
+This is the height between your water source and to where you can position your pump.
 See the guide to measuring heights here.

 Step 3 - Delivery Head

 Measure/estimate the height of your Delivery Head.
 This is the height between your pump and to where your water will be delivered.
-E.g. this could be a hill top storage tank or lagoon.
+For example this could be a hill top storage tank or lagoon.
 See the guide to measuring heights here.

 How much water will be delivered...?